codewordcreative/advanced-dns-checker/README.md

+# NOTE:
+Version 2 with subdomain support coming soon.
+I'm testing it.
+It works.
+I'm just weighing up the impact of different approaches and the most efficient way to avoid wildcard results.
+It can be done, it's just a matter of defining the best approach.
+I was thinking of including a separate option to query authoritative nameservers, but since these, too, sometimes have wildcards, the benefit is not guaranteed.
+Therefore, I'm more likely to just update the original version and integrate the check developed for that approach into the main release.
+On the other hand...
+I'm really excited by how much people like even the first version. :) This second version delivers absolutely everything.
+I just need to make it work better with nameservers that use wildcards.
+My proposed solution is to simply include a warning if wildcard entries are detected, as it makes it impossible to detect individual A or AAAA subdomain records.

 # Advanced DNS checker
 A CLI node.JS tool for fetching and logging all DNS records for backup and inspection.
 ## Dependencies